pnxtech/hydra-healthbot-svcs/README.md

 <img src="assets/hydra-healthbot-logo.png" width="400px" />

 The Hydra HealthBot service is a hydra-enabled microservice which monitors the health of Redis and dependant microservices.
+The service is intended to be used inside of a Docker Swarm/Kubernetes cluster.

 HealthBot performs its duties using a built-in (cron-like) task scheduler.

-Two built-in tasks are provided, but others can be built.
+Two built-in tasks are provided, but others can be added.

 * tasks/hydramon.js - monitors hydra microservices
 * tasks/redismon.js - monitors redis utilization